iotexpert/memosystem/memos/memos/template_static_files/doc/help.md

 ## Inbox
 List of memos awaiting my review.
 Sign and Reject buttons are here.
 ### Available Inbox
-The Available inboxes are list list of your inbox, plus all the inboxes of users you are a delegate for.
+The Available inboxes are list of your inbox, plus all the inboxes of users you are a delegate for.
 ## New Memo
 Create a new memo
 ## Drafts